 There are three different ways to express a traffic profile.
 The traffic profile can be expressed via a FlowSpec, a DOCSIS Service Class Name, or DOCSIS-specific parameters.
 The three methods are distinguished via a different S-Type value in the Traffic Profile (S-Num = 7) object.
 S-Type of 1 indicates the object contains a traffic profile specified in RSVP FlowSpec format.
 S-Type of 2 indicates the object contains a traffic profile specified in DOCSIS Service Class Name format.
-S-Type of 3 indicates the object contains a traffic profile that is specified via a combination of RSVP FlowSpec and DOCSIS-specific parameters.
+S-Type of 3 or greater indicates the object contains a traffic profile specified in DOCSIS Service Class Name format.
+S-Type of 3 or greater indicates the object contains a traffic profile specified via a traffic profile that is specified via DOCSIS-specific parameters.